Zywave/booster/src/_areas/design-system/visuals/iconography.md

 * Stroke: #3B75B5
 * Counter fill: #3B75B5 at 20% opacity

 The counter fill color should be a majority of the fill.
-Ideally icons will also include some white fill, though this may not always be possible.
+Ideally icons will also include some negative space, though this may not always be possible.

 ## Grid